 After about 215 miles I’m sold on this shoe.
 Not only do they feel great on trails, they feel great on roads too.
 The flex of the sole puts a little spring into my step and the stack height and drop is just right on these.
 They have pretty good ground feel and offer good stability.
 The only caveat with the Mazama’s is the way they handle wet stuff… the outer just doesn’t have very good grip.
 Do I wish they were a little lighter?
 Yeah, but I can deal… I’m not trying to shave a second or two off my 5k pace, so the slight weight penalty is an ok price to pay.
 I just wish Brooks would come up with a better material for their outers that would improve grip in wet conditions.

 I’m just about at 300 miles with these shoes.
 I don’t think I have a whole lot more to say at this point.
 I like them a lot.
-No durability issues as of yet.
-The key observationa I have with the Mazama are that they’re fairly light, moderately stiff (which I like), not great on wet surfaces, and run maybe a quarter size long… not quite enough to downsize half a size, and not really enough to matter either.
+The outers are showing a little wear.
+The key observations I have with the Mazama are that they’re fairly light, moderately stiff (which I like), not great on wet surfaces, and run maybe a quarter size long… not quite enough to downsize half a size, and not really enough to matter either.
 If I was running on buffed trails very often, I would keep a pair of these close by.

 Verdict Thus Far